Skip to content

 B2B E-Invoicing

-E-Invoicing is currently well developed in Denmark, but not mandatory yet.
+E-Invoicing is currently well developed in Denmark, but not fully mandatory yet.
 Therefore, invoices can be issued currently using any of the following ways:

 • Paper-based invoices